carbon-design-system/carbon-platform/docs/packages-auth.md

 ### Passport Authentication

-If the service needs to authenticate users against IBMId, the exported function "getPassportInstance" returns a promise that resolves pre-configured passport instance.
+If the service needs to authenticate users against IBMId, the exported function `getPassportInstance` returns a promise that resolves pre-configured passport instance.
 This instance can be used just like the passport package and doesn't need to be further setup:

 ```